 THE THIRTY MINUTE RULE: THERE MAY BE TIMES WHERE DUE TO CIRCUMSTANCES THAT ARE BEYOND MY CONTROL I WILL NOT BE ABLE TO START THIS CLASS ON TIME.
 IF THIS SHOULD OCCUR YOU ARE TO WAIT FOR THIRTY MINUTES BEFORE LEAVING CLASS.
 IF YOU CHOOSE NOT TO WAIT YOU WILL STILL BE RESPONSIBLE FOR ANY MATERIAL THAT IS DISCUSSED IN CLASS.

-Grades:

-There will be three (3) essay examinations [two midterms and one final] given throughout the These exams will be cumulative.
-This semester. comprehensive nature is to assist the student in discerning the interrelationships among legal and managerial concepts in the course Your grade for this course will be determined by the weighted average of these three examinations and a research The instructor reserves the right to issue a grade of "F" or to otherwise adjust the grade of any student that misses more than 20% of the scheduled class sessions.
+Grades: There will be three (3) essay examinations [two midterms and one final] given throughout the semester.
+These exams will be cumulative.
+This comprehensive nature is to assist the student in discerning the interrelationships among legal and managerial concepts in the course Your grade for this course will be determined by the weighted average of these three examinations and a research paper.
+The instructor reserves the right to issue a grade of "F" or to otherwise adjust the grade of any student that misses more than 20% of the scheduled class sessions.
 Further, please note that the academic dishonesty policy of the University will be strictly enforced in this class.

-there is any student in this class who has need for special accommodations for test-taking or note-taking, please feel free to come and discuss this with me.)
+(If there is any student in this class who has need for special accommodations for test-taking or note-taking, please feel free to come and discuss this with me.)

-Term paper 20 pages (typed and in proper form with a minimum of 15 references) on the Americans with Disabilities Act of 1990.
+Term paper 15 pages (typed and in proper form with a minimum of 10 references) on the Hawaii Underground Storage Tank Statute.
 As an alternative to the term paper you may do a community service project in which you commit a minimum of 40 hours of training (training may count for no more than 25% of the time required for this project) and volunteer work (this option is not as easy as it seems).
-First it will be your responsibility to find a suitable placement and further you must fulfill all of the organization's requirements. will provide a verification and evaluation form for completion by the volunteer organization's supervisor to fill out).
-Additionally, there will be a number of short written assignments that must be done while performing the service learning This option must be initiated within the project. first three weeks of class to be valid.
+First it will be your responsibility to find a suitable placement and further you must fulfill all of the Organization's requirements.
+I will provide a verification and evaluation form for completion by the volunteer organization's supervisor to fill out).
+Additionally, there will be a number of short written assignments that must be done while performing the service learning project.
+This option must be initiated within the first three weeks of class to be valid.
 Further information on this option will be given in the second week of class.
 Please note that if you are not able to complete this option within the time limits of this semester a grade of "I" will be assigned.
-This requirement, paper or service learning, will be graded on a pass/fail basis.
-Due Date for paper: May 1 -NO LATE PAPERS WILL BB ACCEPTED.
+This requirement, paper or service learning, will be letter graded (50 possible points).
+Due Date for paper: April 26, 2001-NO LATE PAPERS WILL BE ACCEPTED.
 Failure to complete this requirement will result in a two (2) grade penalty.

 SERVICE LEARNING is a method by which students learn through active participation in thoughtfully organized service conducted in and meeting the needs of the community.
 Service learning is integrated into and enhances the curriculum.
 It includes structured time for reflection and helps to foster civic and corporate responsibility.
+As a pedagogy, service learning emerges from experiential learning theory and encourages active student involvement in the learning process.

-25% Final Examination (iee final examination schedule for the date and time for the final for this class period).
+Final Examination (See final examination schedule for the date and time for the final for this class period).
 50 possible points